nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 - Grenade skin (by zephyrus)
 - Sprays
 - Say sound
+- Re-add valve's weapon skins and knives (warning: this may cause your server get ban.
+Please use at your own risk).
+	(Please uncomment //#define WEAPONS_KNIVES at line #202 to enable this module)
 - more will be supported
 # Modules has no preview support:
 - PaintBall Effects (by shanapu)
 - Bullet Spark (by shanapu)
 - Grenade trail (by zephyrus)
 - Laser sight (by zephyrus)
+- Colored Smoke ported from SHOP. ([youtube](https://www.youtube.com/watch?v=cTyMnAmgixI)) (You can change smoke color or change smoke particle's material to custom material.
+Current no preview support.
+Preview will support in 1.1 version)
 # New feature added:
 - Added "preview" key value enable preview system
 - Added "steam" key value which support for exclusive skin (special thanks Shanabu)